datenstrom/community/README-de.md

 ## Danksagung

-Hergestellt in Europa mit vielen Mitwirkenden.
-Danke für die gute Arbeit.
+Hergestellt in Europa.
+Danke an alle Mitglieder und Mitwirkende.